Pradypta/Titipin-stellar/README.md

 > ⚠️ This project is under active development.
 Features, contracts, and interfaces may change at any time.

-**Titipin** is a trustless escrow payment platform for jastip (personal shopper) and pre-order transactions on the Stellar blockchain.
+**Titipin** is a trustless escrow payment platform for jastip transactions on the Stellar blockchain.

+---

+## What is Jastip?

+**Jastip** (short for *jasa titip*, Indonesian for "entrusted shopping service") is a widely-practiced informal commerce model in Indonesia.
+Here is how it works:

+- A **runner** (called a *jastiper*) is traveling abroad or has access to a foreign market — Japan, Korea, Europe, etc.
+- They open a "titip group" announcing where they are going, what they can buy, and until when requests are accepted.
+- **Buyers** (called *titipers*, from *menitip* — "to entrust something to someone") submit requests for specific items they want: a limited-edition sneaker from Tokyo, a Korean skincare product, a bag not available domestically.
+- The runner sources the items, adds their fee on top, and ships everything back.

+Jastip is popular because it gives Indonesian buyers access to overseas goods without travelling themselves, and gives runners a way to monetise trips they are already taking.
+Transactions commonly happen over Instagram DMs or WhatsApp groups — with no payment protection of any kind.

-In informal jastip commerce, buyers send money directly to the runner with zero protection — if the item is unavailable, a refund depends entirely on the runner's goodwill.
-Titipin fixes this by locking payment inside a Soroban smart contract.
+**The problem Titipin solves:** in the current jastip workflow, buyers wire money to the runner upfront and trust them completely.
+If the item sells out, the runner forgets, or simply disappears, the buyer has no recourse.
+Titipin fixes this by locking the payment inside a Soroban smart contract on Stellar.
 The runner never touches the money until the buyer confirms delivery.
-If the item cannot be sourced, the contract automatically returns the funds to the buyer.
+If the item cannot be sourced, the contract automatically returns the funds to the buyer — no negotiation, no goodwill required.

 ---